The Truth About Privacy in the Modern World and How it Affects Your Life

-Or you might say “It’s not like I’m into money laundering or drug dealing – I’ve got nothing to hide.
-So it doesn’t matter if they know all about me.”
+Or you might say, “It’s not like I’m into money laundering or drug dealing – I’ve got nothing to hide.
+Why does it matter what people know about me?”

 Sounds reasonable – but once you know what information is being collected (and what they might do with it), you might not be so happy.

 From knowing where you are (which could make burgling your house easier) to watching as you enter credit card details or paypal passwords.
 From taking over your computer, tablet or phone’s webcam and microphone so they can literally listen and watch what you’re doing, to using information on Facebook to impersonate you and answer bank’s “security questions”.

 There was even a case of a school in America installing “tracking software” onto the laptops they lent to students, and technicians there then using it to take photos through the built in webcams – when the students were alone in their bedrooms.
 Pretty horrifying stuff.

 If you haven’t borrowed a laptop, you might think you (or your children or grandchildren) are safe.
 But plenty of “malware” does exactly the same thing – without the owner of the laptop, tablet or phone ever knowing.

 (One solution to this particular worry is to put a post-it note over the camera – the solutions aren’t always high tech or complicated.)

 So what can you do?

 Well, first, before you can do anything, you need to know what’s going on.
 It’s no good just listening to the scare stories in the news.
 Too many of them are simply not true – or they’re sort of true, but they’ve missed the point.